damiraskme/Bravo-345/doc/rsd.md

 17. Testing and Quality Assurance:
    - The system shall provide rigorous testing procedures to ensure its reliability and correctness.
    >1.
 700 to 1,000 NLOCs.
    >2.
-One or two team members.
+Two or three team members.
    >3.
 1 to 2 weeks of implementation time.
    >4.
 Have complience with WCAG.